thomaslc66/TWEB_Projet_2018/README.md

   },
 ```

-5. go into the app setting.
+5. Go into the app setting into heroku.
 From here you need to set the env variables for your heroku app.
 6. You need to add one by one those env. variables with your personal token

+Variable Needed
 ```java
 ACCESS_TOKEN='access_token'
 GITHUB_URL='https://api.github.com/'